 Nearly every restaurant has been forced into delivery because of the pandemic, even though delivery companies can be ethically dicey, but if there’s an upside, it’s that restaurants are reaching a wider audience in the city, unbound by cars sprinting to bring food to your door.
-Even though the city is already widely open for in-person dining, let’s face it, delivery is here to stay — busy people love the convenience of Filipino food at their door.
+But let’s face it, delivery is here to stay — busy people love the convenience of Filipino food at their door.
 Here for your consideration, then, are San Francisco’s great delivery options, spanning all of the most obvious cuisines (pizza, Chinese, Mexican, etc.) with a few surprises mixed in.Read More

 The best pizza, tacos, and noodles that come straight to you